sn8k/motioneye/user_manual.md

 ## Translation Compilation
 The `l10n/make_mo.sh` script builds binary `.mo` files from each `motioneye.po` or `motioneye.js.po` found under `motioneye/locale/*/LC_MESSAGES/`.
+It requires `msgfmt` and optionally `po2json` when generating JSON files.
+The script exits early with a clear message if a required tool is missing.

 Run the script without arguments to compile every locale: